Categories

 Louis Prang & Co. of Boston crafted a striking chromolithograph titled “The Monitor and Merrimac: The First Fight Between Ironclads,” portraying the epic Battle of Hampton Roads.

-In May 1862, Lee assumed control of Drewry’s Bluff, a strategic 90-foot high bluff on the James River, approximately seven miles south of Richmond.
-This location possessed a sharp bend in the river’s course, making it an excellent defensive operation choice.
-On May 15, 1862, the fort faced a fierce bombardment from five Union gunboats, including the renowned USS Monitor, enduring a grueling five-hour battle before successfully holding its ground.
+In May 1862, Lee assumed control of Drewry’s Bluff, a strategic 90-foot high bluff on the James River, about seven miles south of Richmond.
+This location, notable for a sharp bend in the river, made it an excellent choice for defense.
+On May 15, 1862, during a fierce bombardment by five Union gunboats, including the renowned USS Monitor, both his brother Robert E. Lee and Jefferson Davis, the President of the Confederate States of America, were present.
+The fort withstood the intense five-hour battle and successfully held its ground.

 Over the subsequent two years, Lee dedicated his efforts to fortifying and enhancing the defenses of Drewry’s Bluff, transforming it into a robust stronghold.
 Additionally, he employed the site as a training ground for the Confederate Navy Academy, preparing naval forces for their crucial roles in the ongoing conflict.